louiss0/forastro/apps/docs/src/content/docs/templates/astro-preact.md

+---
-# For Astro Preact Template
+title: For Astro Preact Template
+description: ""
+---

 This template is a template for creating sites built with Astro and Preact.
 It uses `@forastro/utilities` for Astro support.
 It uses a class library called `clsx`.
 The table below should tell you more.